mamazary/Rails-Blueprint-Containerized/README.md

 3. Execute the migrate process on running container by typing this on another terminal window `docker exec $container-name-or-hash rails db:migrate`
 notes: `$container-name-or-hash` *is depend on your machine, on me is rails-blueprint_rails-blueprint_1 , but please check with* `docker container ls` *to make sure*

+## Deployment
+For deploy this app, you need to build a new image ( with copying all artifact files into docker image  ) by using build command
+`docker build -t your-image-name:version -f ./docker/dockerfile`
+or using stack deploy on swarm
+`docker stack deploy -c docker-compose-build.yml`

 ## Environment variables
 This app use some environment variable, please check it on `docker/*env`

+## Notes
+This repository is far from perfect, so feel free to add or change

 ## Contributions
 Feel free to implement anything, submit pull requests, create issues, discuss ideas or spread the word.